RobRendell/gTove/README.md

 for the app and add the styling.
 For now, the emphasis is on functionality.

 That said, there are certain user interactions which I'm very happy with.
-I like the unified mouse/gesture interface with the virtual tabletop, and the way users align the grid when editing a map is most of the way to something I reckon is intuitive and easy to use.
+I like the unified mouse/gesture interface with the virtual tabletop, and the way users align the grid when editing a map is something I believe is very natural once you get used to it (although it's definitely a bit of a learning curve).

 ## Permissions